pakal/rsfile/doc/native_io_concepts.rst

 Contrary to common beliefs, if you open a file, issue read/write operations on it, and close it (with an implicit flush), this doesn't imply that your modifications have been saved to disk.
-Most likely, they have just been acknowledged by a cache located in the kernel, and will be "written to oxyde" later, along with other changes, by a lazy writer (eg. *pdflush* on linux).
+Most likely, they have just been acknowledged by a cache located in the kernel, and will be "written to oxide" later, along with other changes, by a lazy writer (eg. *pdflush* on linux).
 On laptops in particular, disks can be left asleep for dozens of minutes in order to preserve energy - your data will then remain in memory for all that time.

 Since this kernel caching is fully transparent to applications (no desynchronization should occur between what different processes see of a file), it usually doesn't matter.
-But in case of crash, data which hasn't yet been written to oxyde will be lost - which can be quite embarrassing (goodbye to the 3 paragraphs you've just written) or more than embarrassing (bank files management, database applications...).
+But in case of crash, data which hasn't yet been written to the oxide will be lost - which can be quite embarrassing (goodbye to the 3 paragraphs you've just written) or more than embarrassing (bank files management, database applications...).

 That's why operating system offer ways of flushing this kernel cache, to ensure that data gets